clojurewerkz/cassaforte/README.md

 ## Supported Apache Cassandra Versions

 Cassaforte is built from the ground up for CQL.

-Cassaforte 1.3 and later versions target Cassandra 2.x.
+2.0 and later versions target Cassandra 2.x.
-Cassaforte 1.2 targets Cassandra 1.2.x

 ## Documentation & Examples